youtube/cobalt/cobalt/content/fonts/README.md

                  and is used to synthesize bold), and replaces standard CJK with low quality CJK.
 However, higher quality Japanese is still included.
 Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese and Korean.
-This package is ~10.9MB.
+Historic script fonts are not included.
+This package is ~11.5MB.

                  Package category values:
                   'package_named_sans_serif': 2,